OlivierSohn/hamazed/BACKLOG.md

-- No setup is possible when launching the game: it seems there is no transition from Excluded to Setup?
 - investigate error seen in terminal, is it when closing the app? if so, can we close more gracefully, else this is a bug.

+- build a 0-sized world when client starts to make a nice first animation.

 - The approach I took is:
 ServerEvent : "go to state 'X' now"